IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The HR-V is Honda’s subcompact SUV; it shares some of its basic design with Honda’s similarly space-efficient Fit subcompact hatchback.
-The HR-V’s lone engine is a 141-horsepower 1.8-liter 4-cylinder, which can be teamed with either a 6-speed manual transmission or a continuously variable automatic (CVT).
-Trim levels ascend through LX, EX, and EX-L with Navigation models; each is available with front-wheel drive or all-wheel drive.
+The HR-V’s lone powertrain is a 141-horsepower 1.8-liter 4-cylinder paired with a continuously variable transmission (CVT).
+Trim levels ascend through LX, Sport, EX, EX-L, and Touring (the Sport and Touring are new additions for 2019).
+All models are available with front-wheel drive or all-wheel drive save for the Touring, which comes solely with AWD.
 Standard on all HR-Vs are Bluetooth connectivity, a rearview camera, USB port, and 17-inch alloy wheels.
-EX models include a sunroof, heated front seats, keyless entry and starting, a 7-inch touchscreen display, and Honda’s LaneWatch right-side camera.
-The EX-L with Navigation adds a navigation system (naturally), roof rails, leather upholstery, an auto-dimming rearview mirror, and satellite radio.
+Available features include a sunroof, heated front seats, keyless entry and starting, a 7-inch touchscreen display, Honda’s LaneWatch right-side camera, a navigation system, roof rails, leather upholstery, an auto-dimming rearview mirror, and LED headlights and foglights.

-The EPA rates the front-wheel-drive HR-V at 25 mpg city/33 mpg highway with manual transmission and 28/34 with automatic; all-wheel drive models (which are automatic-only) are rated at 27/31.
-In Consumer Guide® testing, a top-line all-wheel-drive EX-L with Navigation averaged 27.0 mpg in 75-percent city driving.
+The EPA rates the front-wheel-drive HR-V at 28 mpg city/34 mpg highway; all-wheel drive models are rated at 27/31 in base LX form and 26/31 in all other trim levels.
+In Consumer Guide® testing, an all-wheel-drive EX-L with Navigation averaged 27.0 mpg in 75-percent city driving.

 VALUE IN CLASS

 The HR-V’s biggest strengths are its surprisingly cavernous and configurable cargo area, nicely sorted ride/handling balance, and accommodating cabin with impressive outward visibility.
-On the downside, the dashboard’s touchscreen audio controls are a dubious “upgrade” over a traditional layout with a real volume knob.
-You might wish for a bit more power and a bit less noise from the engine, too.
-Despite its quirks, the HR-V is one of the best vehicles in its class.
+The extensive list of improvements for 2019 help rectify a few key HR-V shortcomings, such as the previously quirky infotainment controls and some fairly high noise levels.
+You might wish for a bit more power from the engine, but the HR-V is still one of the best vehicles in its class.